Overview - 2020/2021

 More Information - 2020/2021A Two-Year Ontario College Diploma ProgramProgram Code: FNM2

 ContactSchool of Tourism, Hospitality and Culinary Arts: 519-452-4289

 Graduates of Fanshawe College's Nutrition and Food Service Management program work with Dietitians, Cooks and Food Service Workers to provide optimum nutritional care to variety of clientele.
 With classes in food production, food safety, menu planning, therapeutic nutrition, finance, facilities, and employee relations.
-You will be leaving Fanshawe with a balance of business training and practical hands-on experience to a career in the dynamic and growing food service industry.
+The graduate will be leaving Fanshawe College with a balance of business training and practical hands-on experience into a career in the dynamic and growing food service industry.